Ruddle/oxidator/README.md

 * General purpose modding/ turing complete scripting language.

 * Low latency server: the increase in dev time between 10ms latency and 100ms is huge.
 Not worth the effort given that I want people from all around the world to play together.
-Also I want games to be about strategy, not action per minute (I am getting to old for this ^^).
+Also I want games to be about strategy, not action per minute (I am getting too old for this ^^).

 * Hosted simulation server.
 I am broke, people will have to host their own server to play with others (that would just mean clicking the host button in the multi lobby, and having sufficient bandwidth). the online repository will help with discovery though.